paulchambaz/afu-study/admin/rapport.typ

 The same $epsilon$-based framework from the first experiment could be employed here, offering another way to measure degradation in performance as the data distribution diverges from the policy.
 [Résultats à inclure dans le rapport]

+== Offline to Online Training

+=== First Results

+We also evaluated AFU in an Offline-to-Online setting, where the agent first learns from a fixed dataset and then transitions to online learning.
+We used the same datasets as in the previous experiments, but this time we trained AFU for 1 million steps in an offline setting before switching to online training.

 = Conclusion

+= Appendix A

+== Experimental Details

+=== Environment Wrappers

+The custom environment wrappers used in this study include the following methods:
+- `_set_state`: Allows resetting the environment to a specific state.
+- `get_obs`: Retrieves the current observation.
+- `get_observation_space`: Returns the observation space of the environment.
+- `get_action_space`: Returns the action space of the environment.

+These wrappers were implemented to ensure compatibility with the algorithms and to facilitate reproducibility of the experiments.

+=== Hyperparameters

+The following hyperparameters were used for the experiments:
+- Learning rate:
+- Discount factor ($gamma$):
+- Batch size:
+- Replay buffer size:
+- Target network update rate ($tau$):
+- Temperature parameter ($alpha$):

+== Reproducibility

+The code for all algorithms and experiments is available at [GitHub Repository].
+The repository includes detailed instructions for setting up the environment and running the experiments.

+== Additional Figures

+Figures referenced in the report, including learning curves and performance histograms, are provided in the supplementary materials.
+These figures illustrate the comparative performance of the algorithms across different environments and settings.

+= Appendix B

+== Cal-QL errors

+The Cal-QL algorithm was observed to exhibit significant performance degradation after 200k steps of training.
+This behavior was consistent across multiple runs and environments, indicating a potential issue with the algorithm's stability or convergence properties in the offline setting.